common problems with shih tzu dogs

 Recognizing the symptoms of health issues in your Shih Tzu is crucial for prompt care.
 Changes in behavior, like sudden lethargy or increased irritability, can signal underlying problems.
 Pay attention to their energy levels; it might be time to investigate further if they seem less playful than usual.
 Physical signs are just as vital.
 Look for unusual discharge from the eyes or nose, which could indicate eye problems or respiratory concerns.
 Skin irritation or excessive scratching may point toward allergies or other skin conditions.

-Read Also : Shih Tzu licking me.
+Read Also : The Complete Guide to Senior Shih Tzu Caring

 Also, monitor their eating and drinking habits closely.
 A loss of appetite can be a red flag for various health issues.
 If you notice any combination of these symptoms persisting over several days, don’t hesitate to consult your veterinarian for advice and examination.
 Regular check-ins help catch potential problems early on.